vsurak/cursostec/diseno/caso #1.md

 - Define clear responsibilities for each layer
 - Establish communication patterns between layers
 - Ensure separation of concerns and maintainability
+- Document this before the architecture diagram

 ### 3. Visual Components Strategy
 - Develop a component organization strategy, this might be lead by the technology choose
-- Design how to achive a reusable component library structure
+- Design how to achive a reusable component library structure, those are steps for the developers
-- Create a component development workflow based on the technology selected
+- Create a component development workflow based on the technology selected, those are steps for the developers
-- Establish component testing methodology
+- Establish component testing methodology, this is not theory, are steps for the developers

 ## Detailed Layer Design Requirements
+The following items are layers that you should consider to include in your application frontend architecture, all those items must match in the project folder structure.

 ### Visual components
 - Design a component hierarchy based on the selected technology
 - Specify how reusable UI components will work
 - Decide accessibility standards
 - Design the responsive guidelines within code examples of the practices that the dev team must to follow
+- Object design patterns might be required

 ### Controllers
 - Design controllers for business logic mediation
 - Do not forget clarify the hook-based connectors in the controllers
 - Handle user input validation and processing
+- Consider a strong usage of dependency injection

 ### Model
-- Design some model classes, specially for those required for the design patterns
+- Design the most important model classes, specially for those required for the key design patterns in your solution
-- Design normalizated state shape for efficient updates
-- Implement model validation documenting with an example what validator are you going to use
+- Implement model validation documenting with an example what validator are you going to use and how to use it, provide developers with instructions of how to create more validators

 ### Middleware
 - Implement request/response interceptors
 - Create middleware for permissions validation
 - Design and implement an error handling middleware
+- Design and implement an log events middleware
+- All of them are required to be code and provide implementation templates or examples in the source code to guide software engineers
+- Object design patterns might be required

 ### Business
+- Study the theory of domain driven design and what technology is available in the choosen language to achive such paradigm
 - Design the classes holding the business logic
 - Create reusable business logic services
 - Implement domain-specific rules and validation
 - Design business logic testing strategy
+- Provide implementation templates or examples in the source code to guide software engineers
+- Object design patterns might be required

 ### Proxy/Client/Services
-- Design API client abstraction layer
+- Design API client abstraction layer, providing templates of how APis are going to be integrated into the future
-- Create a client for the security section
+- Create the client for the security layer, this is going to be functional code

 ### Background/Jobs/Listeners
 - Design listeners for real-time updates
 - Design periodic data refresh mechanisms
+- Provide implementation templates or examples in the source code to guide software engineers
+- Object design patterns might be required, pub/sub

 ### Validators
 - Correlate this section with the model design
-- Provide at least one example of the validator
+- Provide at least one example of the validator and proper guidelines as explained in model

 ### DTOs
 - Design Data Transfer Object interfaces if need it
+- Explain how and when DTOs are going to be required
-- Create transformation layer between API and frontend models
+- Create a transformation template and example to be use between API calls and frontend models, this can be a middleware as well
-- Design the strategy to validate DTOs transformations using the validator layer
+- Provide proper instructions

 ### State management
 - Select and design the state management solution
+- Include this on either the architecture diagram or class diagram

 ### Styles
 - Choose and design how CSS or styles are going to be manage
-- Design the responsive rules of the design
+- Design the responsive rules of the design and how the responsiveness is going to be test
-- Design an strategy for dark/light mode support
+- Design an strategy for dark/light mode support and how to test it
+- Provide clear instructions to developers

 ### Utilities
-- Desing the utilities layers modeling a few example clases
+- Desing the utilities layers modeling with one example is enough
+- Singleton pattern might require

 ### Exception Handling
 - Design and implement in code an standard way to handle exceptions
 - Make sure the exception handling use the logging layer
 - Make sure pure errors are not raise to upper levels of the code and produce a friendly message
+- Object design patterns might be required
+- Make sure all code templates and examples use it

 ### Logging
 - Design structured logging system using strategy pattern to allow multiple logging providers
 - Implement a general Logger class
+- Make sure all code templates and examples use it

 ### Security
 - Design authentication and authorization layers
+- This is going to be result of the authorization PoC and the Client layer

 ### Linter Configuration
 - Select a linting tool
 - Define code style rules and conventions
-- Include the linter in the project and document guidelines of how to use id
+- Include the linter in the project and document guidelines
+- Include the linter rules file adding a custom rule of your desire

 ### Build and Deployment Pipeline
 - Design build process for different environments
 - Create development, staging, and production builds in the configuration files
 - Create deployment documentation guidelines in the readme.md
+- Add environment variable files
+- Add pipeline for runing unit test
+- Document instructions for developers on how to run the app, run the test and the deployment

 ## Deliverables

 ### 1. Repository Structure
 - Create a GitHub/GitLab repository
-- Initialize with proper readme.md
+- Initialize with proper readme.md for the whole design documentation
-- Include all the design of the previous tasks in the readme.md
+- Include all the design components, terms, aspects in the readme.md
 - Add diagrams folder for architecture visuals, embedding such images into the readme.md
-- Include code examples where appropriate
+- Include code examples where appropriate or links to code files or configuration files
 - Add the complete project structure into the src folder and including the proof of concepts made

 ### 2. Documentation
 - Create comprehensive readme.md document
-- Include all sections outlined in this project brief
+- Include all sections outlined in this project brief in the desire format, work smart
 - Provide clear explanations and justifications
 - Use diagrams and visual aids where helpful
 - Include code snippets and examples

 ### 3. Architecture Diagrams
 - Create N-Layer architecture diagram
-- Include object design with design patterns applied
+- Include object design with design patterns applied and labeled
 - Clearly label all components and their relationships
-- Document design pattern usage in the diagram
+- Document design patterns usage in the diagram
 - Specify class responsibilities and interactions mostly when interacting with specific patterns
 - The full architecture diagram must be a pdf perfect readable
+- You can create one or two diagramas (architecture and classes)

 - Last date for questions to the professor: Monday 22nd, september